solitarylullabies/solitarylullabies/README.md

   <summary>${\color{#884499}BASIC}$ ${\color{#884499}INFO}$</summary>

  - I'm 19!
- - Autistic!
-Pls be patient & use tone tags!!
+ - Autistic, please use tone tags around me
- - EXTREMLY clingy!
-I always want to hang out w green names ^_^
- - I'd rather you int first because I'm a coward </3
+ - I'm very clingy, if you're a green name I will likely come up to you and hang out.
+ - I don't go up to others often, feel free to interact with me first.
  - I block freely if you fit my dni
+ - I'm mentally unwell, interact with care.
+I'm not a mean person at all, I'm just extremely sensitive & unstable.
  - <img width="425" height="100" alt="image" src="https://github.com/user-attachments/assets/410b6ebd-2f5d-4d87-8ae1-0e6d969eba4b" />
-OK BRO IF YOU SAY SO 😭😭
+I will be stuck in the safe server
  </details>

  <details>